malikpiara/moonwith/posts/rsms.md

 Very pretty!
 But they break if you put the chair on a carpet and apply lateral force, so we can't ship that.

 I think it’s REALLY hard to take this advice to heart in the insanely-fast paced software industry.
 The idea that you might have to work hard for 5-10 years to get to where you want to be might seem crazy when the software people build only lasts for a fraction of that time.

+***

+Rasmus's advice  echoes what other people I admire have told me in the past.
+Working hard and [showing up every day](https://moonwith.com/posts/train) probably matters more than any other thing.
+Sometimes it can be discouraging not see results right away but we have to have faith.
+Trust the process.

+And regarding bold goals and achieving mastery: Only we can know who we can be. — Never forget that.